 Synergos has worked in the region since 2008, and supports the region’s largest network of social entrepreneurs with skillbuilding, financial support, and networking.
-These entrepreneurs hail from Egypt, Jordan, Lebanon, Palestine, and Morocco.
+These entrepreneurs hail from Egypt, Jordan, Lebanon, Palestine, Morocco, and Tunisia.

 We are creating enabling environments that allow social entrepreneurship to thrive, directly supporting outstanding entrepreneurs across the region and identifying promising start-ups.
 Our work has helped entrepreneurs collaborate with others inside and outside their communities.
 We also guided them think more systemically - all with the goal of scaling up their reach and impact.

 For more information

 A look at how Synergos is working to support social entrepreneurs in the Middle East and North Africa.

 Ayman Sabae & Shamseya: Strengthening community participation in healthcare in Egypt

 A profile of Synergos social entrepreneur, Ayman Sabae, who uses technology to engage the public in management of their healthcare.

 Ten-year Impact Report